nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 docker run ... -e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> ...
 ```

-The user for the connection will be the default database user "postgres".
-The following configuration is needed on the remote database server to allow external access to the remote PostgreSQL database from the security server sidecar:
+The user for the connection will be the default database user `postgres`.
+The following configuration is needed on the remote database server to allow external access to the remote PostgreSQL database from the Security Server Sidecar:
 ```bash
 [...]
   # - Connection Settings -